Tuwaiq-Data-Science-Bootcamp-V5/Bootcamp-Project3-Interactive-Data-Visualization/README.md

 ### Additional Insights

 #### Basement Presence
-- **Pie Chart:** Distribution of properties with and without basements and its correlation with prices.
+- **Pie Chart:** Distribution of properties with and without basements.

 #### Pool Presence
-- **Pie Chart:** Distribution of properties with and without pools and its impact on prices.
+- **Pie Chart:** Distribution of properties with and without pools.

 #### Tent Presence
-- **Pie Chart:** Distribution of properties with and without tents and its correlation with prices.
+- **Pie Chart:** Distribution of properties with and without tents.

 #### Garage Presence
-- **Pie Chart:** Distribution of properties with and without garages and its influence on prices.
+- **Pie Chart:** Distribution of properties with and without garages.

 #### Elevator Presence
-- **Pie Chart:** Distribution of properties with and without elevators and its impact on prices.
+- **Pie Chart:** Distribution of properties with and without elevators.

 #### Property Age vs. Avg Square Price Trend
 - **Line Chart:** Trend analysis between property age and average square price.